The Ayam Cemani is an unusual breed.

-Keep reading to learn more about this unique and unusual chicken…
+Keep on reading to learn more about this mystical chicken…

 Contents and Quick Navigation